J.P. Morgan vs charles schwab

 Category #7: Miscellaneous Services

-Banking Tools: Both brokers offer checks and debit cards through linked bank accounts.
-Schwab stands out with better ATM policies and lower fees.
+Banking Tools: Checks and debit cards are available at both brokerage firms through linked bank accounts.
+Schwab has the better ATM policy and low account fees.

-Individual Retirement Accounts: Schwab offers more IRA options.
-J.P.
-Morgan Investing charges a $75 fee to close a retirement account.
+Individual Retirement Accounts: Schwab offers more IRA-related features for small-business retirement plans.
+Also, J.P.
+Morgan Investing customers have to pay a retirement account closing fee.

 Winner: Schwab